-The appropriate admission fee as set by the Court en banc; and
+The appropriate admission fee as set by the Court en banc.

-A completed registration form for the District’s Case Management/Electronic Case Files system.

 Notification of Ceremony.
 If the submitted materials comply with Rule 83.5(c)(1), the Clerk must notify the applicant of a date and time for the admission ceremony.